Haiker

 • Read Hacker News stories in their native language

-• Participate in English-language discussions without switching keyboards
+• Participate in English-language discussions by translating reply drafts with one tap

 • Get notified when someone replies to their comments